Welcome to PayPal!

 - Employment Related: a scammer instructs you to send money in connection with a fraudulent offer of employment.

 Always use common sense when sending money.
 If something sounds too good to be true, it probably is.
 Only send money for yourself and not for others.
 Remember that if you don’t send the payment through your PayPal account, you’re not covered by PayPal Purchase Protection.
-Please let us know immediately if you believe someone is trying to scam or defraud you by contacting us at 1-888-221-1161, or 1-402-935-2050 if calling outside the U.S.
+Please let us know immediately if you believe someone is trying to scam or defraud you by contacting us.

-If you do not log in to your PayPal account for two or more years, PayPal may close your PayPal account and send the PayPal balance to your primary address or, if required, escheat (send) your PayPal balance to your state of residency.
+If you do not log in to your PayPal account for two or more years, PayPal may close your PayPal account and send any funds in the PayPal account, including any balance in a linked Balance Account to your primary address (if we have verified the required identifying information that you have provided to us) or, if required, escheat (send) those funds to your state of residency.
 PayPal will determine your state of residency based on the state listed in the primary address for your PayPal account.
-If your address is unknown or registered in a foreign country, your PayPal balance will be escheated to the State of Delaware.
-Where required, PayPal will send you a notice prior to escheating any funds in your PayPal account.
-If you fail to respond to this notice, your PayPal balance will be escheated to the applicable state.
-If you would like to claim any escheated PayPal balance from the applicable state, please contact the applicable state’s unclaimed property administrator.
+If your address is unknown or registered in a foreign country, the funds in your PayPal account, including any balance in a linked Balance Account will be escheated to the State of Delaware.
+Where required, PayPal will send you a notice prior to escheating any funds in your PayPal account, including any balance in a linked Balance Account.
+If you fail to respond to this notice, the funds in your PayPal account, including any balance in a linked Balance Account will be escheated to the applicable state.
+If you would like to claim any escheated funds from the applicable state, please contact the applicable state’s unclaimed property administrator.

 You agree that, except to the extent inconsistent with or preempted by federal law and except as otherwise stated in this user agreement, the laws of the State of Delaware, without regard to principles of conflict of laws, will govern this user agreement and any claim or dispute that has arisen or may arise between you and PayPal.